PowToon/Powtoon-Programming-Guide/react/README.md

 ## Alignment

   - Follow these alignment styles for JSX syntax.
+  eslint: [`react/jsx-closing-bracket-location`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-closing-bracket-location.md)

+  > Why?
 This should help to better keep track of a component's start, end and children.
-  eslint: [`react/jsx-closing-bracket-location`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-closing-bracket-location.md)

     ```jsx
     // bad